elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/markdown-syntax-for-quick-development-and-fast-content-creation.md

 tags:
 - Static Websites
 - JAMStack
-description: Markdown is a markup language that was developed to be easy for writers to write.
+Description: Markdown is a markup language that was developed to be easy for writers to write.
 It allows writers to generate web pages quickly and readably.
 draft: false
 ---